ome/www.openmicroscopy.org/_posts/2016-02-15-release-of-bio-formats-5.1.8.md

 ---
 layout: post
-title: Release of Bio-Formats 5.1.4
+title: Release of Bio-Formats 5.1.8
 intro-blurb: The OME Consortium are pleased to announce the release of Bio-Formats 5.1.8
 ---
-Dear All,

 Today we are releasing Bio-Formats 5.1.8, a point release focusing on bug fixing:

 Java bug fixes, including: